How to Storyboard: Our 4-Step Guide to the Storyboarding Process

 A storyboard is a visual representation of how a story will play out, scene by scene.
 It’s made up of a chronological series of images, with accompanying notes.

-A storyboard communicates your vision.
-It sets out how you want the final piece to flow - whether it’s a novel, presentation, short film, or marketing video - and simplifies the entire creative process.
-Although it takes time to make a storyboard, it’ll save you time (and money) in the long run.
+A storyboard communicates a filmmaker's vision.
+It sets out how you want the final piece to flow - whether it's a feature film, a novel, presentation, short film, or marketing video - and simplifies the entire creative process.
+Storyboarding does more that summarize your plot's most relevant details.
+It's a process that gives you and your team members a project's tangible, visual flow when it's time to collaborate and make key creative decisions in the pre-production process.
+Although it takes time to make a storyboard, it'll save you time (and money) in the long run.

 Step 1: Online vs Paper

 There are two schools of thought on how to storyboard.
 The first is to grab a piece of paper or a storyboard template and start sketching.
 The second is to use specialist storyboard software.

 Both methods have their place.
 The advantage of a paper template is it's easily accessible and doesn't require a computer.
 The downside is it's tricky to make revisions.
 Moving frames around is nigh-on impossible, as is any kind of collaboration or sign-off.
 Needless to say, good online storyboard software makes the process a lot simpler.

 How Much Money Are You Losing in Pre-Production?